appuio/cloud-portal/README.md

 ## Development

+1. Duplicate `environments/environment.ts` and rename the file to `environment.development.ts`.
+Replace the values where necessary.
-1. Start the local control api: https://github.com/appuio/control-api/tree/master/local-env
+2. Start the local control api: https://github.com/appuio/control-api/tree/master/local-env
-2. Run `kubectl proxy` to start a proxy server between localhost and the Kubernetes API server.
+3. Run `kubectl proxy` to start a proxy server between localhost and the Kubernetes API server.
-3. Run `npm start` to start angular locally.
+4. Run `npm start` to start angular locally.

 ## Keycloak